PhD or MA in Physiology & Biophysics

 Students who have completed their qualifying exams present a poster during Russek Day in the spring of each year, to improve their organization and presentation skills.
-These students also present their posters at the Departmental Retreat held each fall.
+These students also present their posters at the departmental retreat held each fall.
 In addition, students are encouraged to enter their posters in the Science Day poster competition held at the Boston University Charles River Campus.
 Students are encouraged to attend local and national meetings to present their research.

-Incoming PhD and MA students are required to take 4 modules from Foundations in Biomedical Sciences, including Protein Structure, Cell Dynamics, and Cellular Physiology (FC 701, 703, 705; 12 credits total).
+Incoming PhD and MA students are required to take four modules from Foundations in Biomedical Sciences, including Protein Structure, Cell Dynamics, and Cellular Physiology (FC 701, 703, 707; 12 credits total).
 To allow flexibility for the breadth of the fields of physiology and biophysics, yet ensure a working knowledge of both, students are required to take a minimum of one physiology course and one biophysics course.
-The acceptable physiology courses are: Cell Physiology (FC 705, 3 cr), or Human Physiology A and B (PH 730 and PH 731, 4 cr each, total of 8 cr).
-The acceptable biophysics courses are: Biophysics of Macromolecular Assemblies (PH 771, 4 cr) or Foundations of Biophysics and Structural Biology (BY 760, 4 cr).
+The acceptable physiology courses are:

 Elective coursework is chosen jointly by the student and their advisor or thesis committee.
 To achieve a balanced curriculum for all students, the PhD degree requirements of the Division of Graduate Medical Sciences include a minimum of 24 credits in formal coursework. or 12 credits for the post-master’s.
 It is expected, although not required, that the formal course work credits are acquired prior to the qualifying examination at the end of the second year.
 Beyond 32 coursework credits, students are encouraged to informally audit courses following consultation with their thesis committee.
-Students who have already taken an appropriate graduate-level course in the core curriculum are permitted to substitute an elective or electives in the first semester, as long as the total semester course credits remain 10.
+Post-master’s students who have already taken an appropriate graduate-level course in the core curriculum are permitted to substitute an elective or electives in the first semester, as long as the total semester course credits remain 10.

 A Sample Curriculum